 Sims announces investments in Virginia

-Metals recycling company has installed new equipment and received a grant to bring rail access to the site.
+Metals recycling company has installed new equipment and received a grant to bring rail access to its site in Chesapeake, Virginia.

 sims virginia vezzani shear